bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ```

 This creates the build target 'up'.
 Make calls a build target a _rule_.

 Every line below this line will be executed as part of this rule.
 Note that all these lines should be indented with a TAB character, no spaces.
-Failing to comply means `make` will either complain or the command will not be executed properly.
+Failing to comply means `make` will either complain, or the command will not be executed properly.

-A line that starts with a '@' character, tells `make` to stop echoing the command to the terminal.
+A line that starts with a '@' character tells `make` to stop echoing the command to the terminal.

 We can now start our container with the command